AlexCostello91/improviStation/README.md

-# Appname
+# ImproviStation

-This is a laravel project, utilizing VScode's devcontainer features.
+This is a simple Laravel/Vue project, utilizing VScode's devcontainer features.
 It requires docker to run locally.

 ## TO RUN LOCALLY
 Generate SSL certs for nginx and place them in /docker/nginx/ssl/